Donald Trump Russia Tip Sheet: Meet Carter Page And Other Key Players

 Next on the key players list of the Trump Russia scandal is Roger Stone.
 Roger Stone is an infamous Trump ally, and worked on “the movement” through the summer.
 At least he did until he quietly left “the movement” for unknown reasons.

 This occurred right around the time as the Trump Russia reports began making it into every day campaign conversation.
-The Independent reports that Roger Stone is “one of at least four people” the FBI is investigating relative to the Trump Russia scandal.
+The Independent reported that Roger Stone is “one of at least four people” the FBI is investigating relative to the Trump Russia scandal.

 Roger Stone has an alleged connection with Julian Assange, the whistleblower who is co-founder of Wiki Leaks.
 In a 2016 speech in Florida, Roger Stone said that leaks were coming.
 He clarified this on Twitter by saying, “Soon it will be Podesta’s time in the barrel.”